 that it will encourage us all to do a little something that makes a difference to

 the society of which we are a part.

 If you are not sure which charity to support, we can make some suggestions of local

-IHT and Charity: From April 2012 there is a 10% reduction in the IHT bill for an
+IHT and Charity: Nowadays there is a 10% reduction in the IHT bill for an estate,

 Example: Estate is £400K, so £75K would be subject to IHT at 40% (tax bill £30K leaving

 £370K to pass on).

 But if at least £7.5K goes to charity (free of IHT), then tax bill is (75-7.5) *